ichbindev/email-contact-lambda/README.md

 }
 ```

-This repo relies heavily on [this blog post by Adnan Rahic], thanks for the awesome info.
+This repo relies heavily on [this blog post by Adnan Rahic](https://dev.to/adnanrahic/building-a-serverless-contact-form-with-aws-lambda-and-aws-ses-4jm0), thanks for the awesome info!